Residential Plumbing Inspection Checklist You Can Trust

 • An action plan in case you do need professional help

 You don’t need to be a plumber to spot early warning signs.
-This checklist is split by areas of your home and includes exactly what to look for.
+This plumbing inspection checklist is split by areas of your home and includes exactly what to look for.

 1. Check Faucets and Showerheads